Wonton77/pf2e-cantrip-rebalance/README.md

 ## Goals

-- Make each cantrip viable (that means, at minimum competitive with Electric Arc) in at least some situations
+- Make each cantrip viable (read: competitive with Electric Arc) in at least some situations
 - Make a more fair, consistent tradeoff for save (half damage on Success) vs attack roll (0 damage when you miss) cantrips
 - Re-introduce 120ft range cantrips and increase the number of them